Bricktech2000/Website/website/public/Motivation/index.md

 - Listening to music &mdash; It doesn't really improve my ability to focus
 - Playing video games &mdash; I rarely ever spend the time to play games

-I hadn't realized that before, but I seem to unconsciously lower my dopamine baseline by not engaging in those types of highly-stimulating behaviors.
+I hadn't realized that before, but I seem to unconsciously lower my dopamine baseline by not engaging in those types of highly stimulating, low-effort behaviors.
 And, as explained in the previous section, I believe that a lower dopamine baseline directly correlates with higher levels of motivation and focus.

 [//]: # "One could say I live in a world in which I don't really have to look for motivation, as it just finds me; a world in which I don't really have to put in any effort, as I just enjoy what I do."